 What to do with leftover pie dough?

-Well, after the first roll of the dough, the remainder tends to become really tough from over-handling.
-I like to cut the pie dough scraps into chip-size pieces and bake them with a sprinkling of cinnamon sugar.
+After the first roll of the dough, the remainder tends to become really tough from over-handling.
+I like to cut the pie dough scraps into chip-size pieces and bake them with a sprinkling of cinnamon-sugar.
 My family- especially the Twins- tear these up as sweet snacks.
-There’s not much else to do with them, because a pie made from these crusts just doesn’t bake as tender, or flaky, as one made with a dough that’s only been rolled once.
+There’s not much else to do with them because a pie made from these crusts just doesn’t bake as tender or flaky as one made with a dough that’s only been rolled once.

-If you must reuse them, press them into a pile, but don’t knead them together.
-Wrap them in plastic wrap and let the dough rest in the refrigerator for an hour.
+If you must reuse the dough scraps, press them into a pile, but don’t knead them together.
+Wrap the scraps in plastic wrap and let them rest in the refrigerator for an hour.
 Then knead, lightly, and re-roll.
 This would be best suited for a quiche.

 Pin this recipe to your baking boards to make finding it easier.
 Then get started on your batch for the holidays!

 Mealy Pie Dough

 - Once your dough holds together, flatten it out into a disc.
-Use a bench scraper, or a knife, to divide the dough into four equal pieces weighing approximately 14 ounces each.
+Divide the dough into four equal pieces weighing approximately 14 ounces each.

 - Wrap each piece in a double-layer of plastic wrap and allow the dough to rest in the refrigerator for at least thirty minutes.
-This will allow the flour to hydrate fully and also gives the gluten in the dough time to relax.
+This gives the flour time to hydrate and also allows the gluten in the dough time to relax.

 - When ready to use the pie dough, just roll out a disc using a rolling pin and bake as your recipe instructs!

 - If you don't plan to use the pie dough within two days, place the wrapped discs of dough into freezer storage bag and freeze them for up to 2 months.